icelandico/geodev_site/src/lib/content/blog/using-talkr-library-for-internationalization.md

 ---
-templateKey: blog-post
-title: Using Talkr library for internationalization
+category: React
+date: 2023-01-14 12:10:33.973000+00:00
+description: Explore my journey with internationalization in web apps using Gdynia Open Data.
+Discover how I compared libraries like react-i18next, react-intl, and linguiJS for a small project.
+Learn about bundle sizes and my experience.
 slug: Using Talkr library for internationalization
-date: 2023-01-14T12:10:33.973Z
-category: React
 tag:
 - typescript
 - react
+templateKey: blog-post
+title: Using Talkr library for internationalization
 ---

 Recently I returned to one of my older projects - [Gdynia Open Data](https://github.com/icelandico/gdynia-open-data).
 I've added few more functionalities, including internationalization.
 I don't expect that this project will be used by anyone other than me but I wanted to refresh my knowledge about the aspect of internationalization in web apps.

 So far I've used only one solution - [react-i18next](https://react.i18next.com/).
 The most popular among the developers, very mature and opinionated.
 However in this tiny project I wanted to try a new library.
 I had to translate around 30 phrases.
 Not much, probably not enough to use any additional tool.